kasper-piskorski/docs/pages/misc/cheatsheet.md

 select $a
 distinct
 ```
-The results can be made distinct (de-duplicated).
+De-duplicate the results of a query.

 <big><pre>
 order by [name](#name) \[ (has [resource-type](#identifier)) \] \[ asc | desc \]</pre></big>